 Bumrungrad International Hospital An internationally accredited hospital.

-Business is good in the teeth game, partly because so many fa·ràng (Westerners) are combining their holiday with a spot of cheap root canal or some ‘personal outlook’ care – a teeth-whitening treatment by any other name.
-Prices are a bargain compared with Western countries, and the quality of dentistry is generally high.
+Business is good in the teeth game, partly because so many fa·ràng (Westerners) are combining their holiday with a spot of cheap root-canal work or some ‘personal outlook’ care – a teeth-whitening treatment by any other name.
+Prices are a bargain compared with Western countries and the quality of dentistry is generally high.

 Bangkok Dental Spa Dental-care centre with a spa-like environment.

 DC-One the Dental Clinic Dental clinic with reputation for excellent work and relatively high prices; popular with UN staff and diplomats.

 Dental Hospital A private dental clinic with fluent English-speaking dentists.